Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/markdown.md

 ---

 There are some notes I made during my study.

-## Partial Differential Equations
-(It processes slower than I expected, but I am working on it...)

----

 ## Geometry Processing
 * Implementation of Remeshing -- Feb.
 2024 (I am working on it...)